aws/aws-lc-rs/aws-lc-rs/README.md

 ##### ring-sig-verify (default)
 Enable feature to preserve compatibility with ring's `signature::VerificationAlgorithm::verify` function.
-This adds a requirement on `untrusted = "0.7.1"`.
+This adds a requirement on the `untrusted` crate.

 ##### fips
 Enable this feature to have aws-lc-rs use the [*aws-lc-fips-sys*](https://crates.io/crates/aws-lc-fips-sys)